In this guide

 While history can’t tell us what will occur in future, it can give us information about trends.

-The investment strategy you have chosen for your super will affect the likelihood that your super return outpaces your mortgage interest rate.
+The investment strategy you have chosen for your super will also affect the likelihood that your super return outpaces your mortgage interest rate.
 More conservative options with lower exposure to growth assets like shares and property have a lower long-term return while more growth-oriented options are more likely to experience a return higher than mortgage interest rates.

 If your contributions to super will be non-concessional (after tax), the only way saving in super can leave you better off financially is if your super return is higher than your mortgage interest rate.
 However, if you can make concessional contributions, the picture changes thanks to tax savings.